 we are young and stupid and raised by wolves

 (this is not real life. these are not pictures of me.
-I am 24 years old and a woman and passionate about politics and fanfiction and, as far as you are concerned, I only exist online.)
+I am 20-something years old and a woman and passionate about politics and fanfiction and, as far as you are concerned, I only exist online.)

 This honestly doesn’t piss me off.
 The voting public doesn’t just consist of well-educated students or even English as a first language speakers.
 Even if he spoke at a 12th grade level, would he have said anything more profound?